Start Your College Experience Abroad with Babson Begin: London

 You will have a designated Arcadia program coordinator, who is on site and on call to help with housing and academic concerns.
 Students also will have access to academic advising both from Arcadia and Babson.

-There is 24/7 health and safety support available to students.
+There is 24/7 health and safety support available to students as part of this international undergraduate program.
 They have access to international health insurance, which includes mental health resources and partnership with local health partners.
 Students should still be on the health insurance they have at home.

 Yes, there is a robust in-country orientation program at the beginning of the semester which will introduce you to the Arcadia London Center and team as well as your fellow students.
 It includes introductions to the support team and Program Contact.
 You will be shown how to take the tube to and from the Center to your housing and how to navigate your new city.
 Students are picked up from the airport on arrival day and accompanied to their residence and the Center.
 Additionally, we also hold virtual orientations over the summer for students.